geertberkers/python_csv_reader/Readme.md

 # Plan reading CSV
 Here's the plan:
-Pick a database (letâ€™s use SQLite first â€” it's super easy, no server setup needed).
+1. Pick a database (lets use SQLite first as it's super easy, no server setup needed).
-Pick a CSV file (you can use any CSV â€” if you don't have one, I'll suggest a sample).
+2. Pick a CSV file (you can use any CSV as if you don't have one, I'll suggest a sample).
-Write a Python script to:
+3. Write a Python script to:
-Read the CSV
+- Read the CSV
-Create a database table
+- Create a database table
-Insert the data.
+- Insert the data.

 # Connect pgAdmin